angeldollface/mandy-dark-material/posts/2023-07-07-Build-a-blog-in-Rust.markdown

 ## CREATING A NEW MANDY SITE

 I'm assuming you have installed Mandy successfully and running the command `mandy -v` produced a version message.
 Mandy takes a very open approach to compiling sites into static sites that have been made by other people.
 There is no central package repository of third-party sites or themes.
 Mandy allows you to just clone a repository and if a certain set of files exist in that repository, then she will compile your project into a static site.
 These third-party sites are called site templates.
 To distribute these site templates, the template simply needs to be in a GitHub repository.
-To start a new site, mandy needs two pieces of information: i) Where do you want to start a new Mandy site and ii) Which site template would you like to use?
+To start a new site, Mandy needs two pieces of information: i) Where do you want to start a new Mandy site and ii) Which site template would you like to use?
 Mandy has a default site template that can get you up and running in no time.
 To start a new Mandy-powered site, simply type one of these commands:

 ```bash
 mandy -i mysite -w angeldollface/mandy-template-site